Thank you to the following sponsors

 Visit Mai-Wel Group for more information on how you can help

-The Bloomfield Group is an Australian owned and operated mining and engineering group have been part of the community for more than 80 years and employ hundreds of local people.
+The Bloomfield Group is an Australian owned and operated mining and engineering group that have been part of the community for more than 80 years and employ hundreds of local people.

 With Bloomfield’s long history, many people who have helped build the business are now retired; however their stories and experiences with Bloomfield are captured in a series of interviews with broadcaster Garth Russell.